AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/acsd-47803-out-of-stock-configurable-product-swatches-displayed-as-available.html">ACSD-47803: out-of-stock configurable product swatches displayed as available:</a> The ACSD-47803 patch fixes the issue where out-of-stock configurable product swatches are displayed as available.
-This patch is available when the Quality Patches Tool (QPT) 1.1.24 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.24 is installed.
     </td>
     <td>New article</td>
     <td>Jan 6, 2023</td>